 Grupo Damm - Case Study

-- Definition of the BPM with a TOP-DOWN approach
+- Definition of Business Process Management with a top-down approach

 - Definition of the main corporate reporting for the steering committee

 - Definition of the budgeting processes by business and by channel, from the business plan defined by the General Manager to the detailed budgeting process

 - Validation of the software selection in order to implement the conceptual business model

 The most important goal of the project was the definition of the control management processes, with three different work-streams:

 - Strategic Map definition

 - KPIs and reporting to control and manage the business

 - Budgeting and plan definition

 The decision was made to implement BOARD, the unified decision-making platform, to deliver the centralization required to effectively gain control of each process.
 Its toolkit approach, enabling the drag-and-drop creation of business applications for reporting, planning, and forecasting, was perfectly suited to the project.
 With BOARD, the required scorecards, strategy maps, and initiative management workflows could quickly and easily be built using standard features, unlike other solutions which require additional bolt-ons.